Klosmi/html-basics/JS-basic.md

 <br>

-- the style object does not contain styles from our stylesheets❗️ It's empty.
+__The style object does not contain styles from our stylesheets__ ❗️ It's empty.
 It contains any inline styles we have assigned.

   - eg.:
     *give a color to the `<h1>` with CSS*